Ankitsingho7o/tailwind-Pro/README.md

 At present, only the front-end of the website has been developed, which consists of the landing page and log-in and registration page.

 ## <p id="features_for_future">Features to implement in future:</p>
-- Search Bar where user can search for mentors according to their domain
+- Search Bar where user can search for mentors according to their domain.
-- Dashboard for the Mentors and the Students.
+- Dashboard for the Mentors.
 - Backend using Mongodb.
 - Appointment Booking Feature where Student can schedule their appointment.